Survey finds broad discontent in World Cup host Brazil

+MILAN, March 17 Genoa president Enrico Preziosi has confirmed he will sell the struggling Serie A club and has asked anyone who can "match what we have achieved" to step forward.

-SAO PAULO A survey released on Tuesday paints a grim picture of Brazil as it gears up to host the World Cup, showing widespread frustration with the economy and with President Dilma Rousseff.
+SAO PAULO, June 3 A survey released on Tuesday paints a grim picture of Brazil as it gears up to host the World Cup, showing widespread frustration with the economy and with President Dilma Rousseff.

 The level of general dissatisfaction in Brazil is 72 percent according to the poll by the Washington-based Pew Research Center.
 That is up from 55 percent a year earlier in a Pew survey that was taken just before the largest street protests in two decades broke out.